If you’re visiting a place like Bosnia and Herzegovina, you’ll probably want to get some Bosnian souvenirs. Here is what to buy in Bosnia-Herzegovina.

 Currently, the Bosnian market offers super colorful lokum made with the traditional colors and Bosnian motifs found in old carpets and other woven products.

-Have you ever thought about returning home with a souvenir you cannot purchase in any shop or market?
-Something truly original that — in a way — testifies your visit to the country?
+Have you ever considered returning home with a souvenir you cannot purchase in any shop or market?
+Something genuinely original that — in a way — testifies your visit to the country?
 Diving off the most famous bridge in Mostar can earn you such a souvenir!

 It has long been a common practice for Bosnians to dive from Stari Most Bridge into the cold Neretva River.
 The local association Mostar Dive Club allows visitors and tourists to attend a half-day training session and then jump right off the bridge.